iluwatar/java-design-patterns/README.md

 4. Add description of the pattern in README.md and link to the class diagram.
 5. Create a pull request.

+If you want to edit the existing UML diagrams I can easily add you as an editor to the corresponding GenMyModel-project.
+Just drop me an email mentioning the pattern you are editing.

 # Credits